Openhab-Nodes/website/content/en/developer/frontend_maintenance.md

 Styling
 : SASS/SCSS is used for styling: This CSS dialect offers a few useful extensions to CSS, but doesn't look to unfamiliar or different like Stylus for example.
 Bootstrap 4 is used for the base style.
 Styling fulfils a function, like leading your eye, making you focus specific parts and so on.
 Material Design was not used on purpose for exactly those reasons.

-External libraries
+Graphical Rule Editor
+: For graphical rule editing Rete-JS is used.
+Its memory leaks have been fixed (even de-registration was not implemented) and its vue renderer plugin has been adapter to use es6 modules.
+It's API has not been changed and should always stay upstream compatible!

+Minimal Page Reloading while Server Side Rendered
+: The advantage of SPAs are that the shell of the application stays, so there is no flickering while changing to another subpage.
+This project is fully "server-side-rendered" and a similar page change feature is realized as a progressive enhancement, by adding the custom component `<nav-ajax-page-load></nav-ajax-page-load>` to the page.
+Clicks are intercepted and only parts of the current shown page are replaced.

+Code Editor
 : The Visual Studio Code Editor (monaco editor) has been selected as the editor of choice.
-For graphical rule editing Rete-JS is used.
-If any charts are involved charts.js is rendering them.

-With the "Progressive enhancement" thought in mind, some components are developed to be purely optional.

-The advantage of SPAs are that the shell of the application stays, so there is no flickering while changing to another subpage.
-This is realised in this project as a progressive enhancement, by adding the custom component `<nav-ajax-page-load></nav-ajax-page-load>` to the page.
-Clicks are intercepted and only parts of the current shown page are replaced.
+It supports syntax highlighting and auto-completion for all supported programming languages and half-structed data formats like json, yaml, toml.
+It allows to load JSonSchema files for advanced, semantic auto-completion.

+Reactivity
-The Vue framework is used for reactive parts.
-One reason is that its component files use regular html with only a few Vue specific annotations and scss/css for styles.
-Still, to reduce dependency on the framework, html templates are embedded into the html pages whenever possible.
-Styles are kept outside of component files.
-If Vue ever gets replaced, we don't want to end up with a bunch of useless vue component files.
+: The Vue framework and Svelte are used for reactive parts.
+One reason is that Vue and Svelte component files use regular html with only a few Vue/Svelte specific annotations and scss/css for styles.
+To reduce dependencies on frameworks, html templates should be embedded into html pages in-place whenever possible.
+Styles must be kept outside of component files and either be global or referenced.
+If Vue or Svelte ever gets replaced, we don't want to end up with a bunch of useless component files.

 Browser support
 : Setup &amp; Maintenance targets modern evergreen browsers.
 This excludes Internet Explorer.

 ### Web Components

 Web Components and Custom Components allow for framework independant browser components. **Setup &amp; Maintenance** makes use of Custom Components whenever possible.
-A huge benefit is also the component life cycle.
+A huge benefit is the component life cycle.
 For example the vscode editor component shuts correctly down and frees resources when the component is unloaded due to a javascript initiated page change.
+This is quite important because VScode is 8 Mb in size and would cloak the javascript engine if loaded multiple times.

 The following Web Components have been developed and are potentially also useful for other projects:

-* fetching and displaying a markdown context help including rendering to html,
+* fetching and displaying markdown context help including rendering to html,
 * featching and displaying forum topics (used for the openHAB community forum),
 * navigation components (breadcrumb, prev/next-buttons),
-* openHAB addons documentation fetching and displaying component.
+* openHAB and openHAB X addons documentation fetching and displaying component.

 More complex, reactive components are a bit tedious with just the clumsy html dom API alone.
-In the future, one option could be [Vue 3](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf).
+Svelte is In the future, one option could be [Vue 3](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf).
 Thanks to tree-shaking and building up on modern standards, it will come with a low footprint, suited for standalone html components.